faizyakob/my-linux-repo/RHCSA/Learn series : SSH.md

 <img width="842" height="210" alt="image" src="https://github.com/user-attachments/assets/67d12953-b565-4c7b-8973-120fc7c52d67" />

 If the status is not **active (running)**, enable & start the SSHD daemon.

+If the output is "_Unit sshd.service could not be found._", then SSH package is not installed.
+Refer how to install in "Introduction" section above, then enable & start the SSH daemon.

 </details>

 <details>